ZhangWan-byte/ZhangWan-byte.github.io/index.md

 - _Of all things the measure is man, of the things that are, that they are, and of things that are not, that they are not._ (Protagoras)
 - _A mathematician is a machine for turning coffee into theorems._ (Alfréd Rényi)
 - _I turn coffee into nothing.
 I'm not a mathematician :-)_ (Zhang Wan)
-- _A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
-Specialization is for insects._ (Robert A. Heinlein, _Time Enough for Love._, 1973.)

 <!-- {% include_relative _includes/publications.md %} -->